 Will resistance spread to pathogenic bacteria?

 The probability that resistance genes in environmental bacteria are transferred to and maintained by pathogenic bacteria may be low.
-However, as the types and abundance of antibiotic resistance genes in the environment increases, so does the risk that it will happen.
+However, if this happens, it will have major consequences.
+Also, as the types and abundance of antibiotic resistance genes in the environment increases, and the time they stay there, so does the risk that it will happen.
 Wastewater treatment plants may contribute in this process, as it is a place where bacteria from the environment meet human pathogenic bacteria as well as bacteria that are part of our normal human flora without causing disease.
 Multidrug-resistant bacteria have been detected in high numbers in treatment plants.

 Another study has provided evidence that certain resistance genes from soil bacteria share similarities with resistance genes in bacteria that are infecting humans.
 This indicates that soil bacteria can be a direct source of resistance for pathogenic bacteria.